 This course provides an overview of the small business from concept through funding.
 Emphasis on designing a competitive business model, crafting the business plan, forms of ownership, and exploring funding options.

 Attendance and participation are mandatory in all university courses, and specific requirements may differ by course.
 If attendance requirements are not met, a student may be removed from the course.
-Please review the Course Attendance Policy in the Catalog for more information.
+Please review the Course Attendance Policy, Tuition Refund Policy and all University Policies in the Catalog for more information.